paulatennent/cse_tutoring/COMP2521/20T3_H11D/week01/README.md

     - list_delete_item.c : Code to delete a certain value from a linked list (iterative and recursive)
     - sum_list.c : Code that sums up a linked list (iterative and recursive)
   - Pointers
-    - pointers.c : Code looking at how multiple varibles can point to the same piece of memory.
+    - pointers.c : Code looking at how multiple variables can point to the same piece of memory.
   - Break/Continue
     - break_and_continue.pdf : a cheat sheet to understand break and continue
   - Some other C/1511 revision :D